NathanVaughn/nathanv.me/content/work-experience/bell-flight/index.md

 Additionally, I implemented and managed nearly all of Innovation's CI/CD with Azure Pipelines and on-premises build agents.
-When I started, automated testing, deployment, and static analysis of Python code was nonexistent.
+When I started, automated testing, deployment, and static analysis of Python code were nonexistent.
 I was able to create a set of standard development tools and settings to use on every project to keep code consistent and high-quality.
 As the need for sharing Python code increased, I was able to develop and deploy many internal packages to our JFrog Artifactory server.
-This became an efficient to deploy software to other internal customers as well, while maintaining export compliance.
+This became an efficient way to deploy software to other internal customers while maintaining export compliance.

 I was heavily involved in Bell's Advanced Vertical Robotics competition.
-This is a high school drone competition where teams are sent a kit of parts and and follow instructions on how to assemble, test, and fly their drone from scratch.
+This is a high school drone competition where teams are sent a kit of parts and follow instructions on how to assemble, test, and fly their drone from scratch.
 Once they get their drone flying, they're expected to modify the drone to complete the challenges given in the game.